pgesek/openlmis-example-extensions/README.md

 # OpenLMIS Example Extensions
 This example is a Docker image containing extensions of openlmis-example service.
-It is meant to demonstrate how extensions are added to openlmis-blue.
+It is meant to demonstrate how extensions are added to openlmis-ref-distro.

 ## Quick start